 For this part of your eye exam, our optometrist will refract your eyes, which is the process of determining your eyeglass or contact lens prescription.
 In order to prescribe the exact prescription that will work best for your eyes, we use computerized equipment to perform various measurements.
 These tests help our optometrist to understand how your eyes function for both work and leisure.

-As part of your comprehensive eye exam in Ashburn, VA, Arlington, VA, Woodbridge, VA, Fairfax, VA or Springfield, VA, our optometrist will measure your eye pressure with a tonometry device.
+As part of your comprehensive Visual Health eye exam in Arlington, VA, Ashburn, VA, Woodbridge, VA, Fairfax, VA or Springfield, VA, our optometrist will measure your eye pressure with a tonometry device.
 This procedure includes a gentle “air puff” test to evaluate your eye’s fluid pressure – an elevated pressure can mean a risk factor for glaucoma.
 It is important to let our optometrist know if you have any family members who have glaucoma, as a family history can greatly increase your own risk of developing this disease in your lifetime.

 Using our state-of-the-art ocular photographic equipment, we are able to obtain advanced digital images of the back of your eye, which allows us to detect and manage diseases such as glaucoma, diabetes and macular degeneration.